Noko7/Youtube-Video-Downloader/README.md

 ![image](https://user-images.githubusercontent.com/120352080/232119872-32d7336a-da9f-4fa7-9c3d-acf120e381be.png)

 This is a simple YouTube Video downloader application built with Python and tkinter.
 It allows users to easily download any video from YouTube and save it to their local machine.
+NO ADS.

 ## Requirements
 - Python 3.x